Economics and value of pollination

-Category: Environment Hits: 0Scientists examine pollinators from both an economic and ecological perspective, providing much needed insight into the complexities of valuing pollination.
+Category: Environment Hits: 15Scientists examine pollinators from both an economic and ecological perspective, providing much needed insight into the complexities of valuing pollination.
 This recent collaboration highlights the importance of characterizing the economic value of pollination services, including that of managed and wild pollinators, both for the sustainability of honey bee markets and the protection of overall ecosystem health.

 Read more https://www.sciencedaily.com/releases/2021/05/210520133726.htm